Search

 ❌ Error: Identifier 'CreativeEditorSDK' has already been declared

-• Ensure that the name of your custom creative editor component function in CreativeEditorSDK.js isn’t CreativeEditorSDK, as that conflicts with the class imported from @cesdk/cesdk-js.
+• Ensure that the name of your custom creative editor component function in CreativeEditorSDK.js isn’t CreativeEditor, as that conflicts with the component imported from @cesdk/cesdk-js/react.

 ❌ Error: The following dependencies are imported but could not be resolved: @cesdk/cesdk-js